StopFundingHate/sfh-recorder/README.md

 While the script running, it will continuously capture the input stream, encode it, and store it in 30-minute chunks.
 Uploading needs to be done separately.

-## License

-... license tbd when we make this public ...